gethyas/images.gethyas.com/content/docs/guides/resources.md

   noindex: false # false (default) or true
 ---

-Store your images as a page resource, global resource, or remote resource.
+You can store your images as a page resource, global resource, or remote resource.

 ## Page resource